TurmericLabs/web3-template/README.md

 # Turmeric Template

-This template provides a minimal setup to get Foundry woriking with Vite and React.
+This template provides a minimal setup to get Hardhat Viem woriking with Vite and React.
 It includes:

 - React working in Vite with HMR and some ESLint rules.
 - A basic setup for TypeScript.